 Oracle Service Bus (OSB) is Oracle's Enterprise Service Bus (ESB) implementation.
 It is configuration-based and policy-driven and provides reliable service-oriented integration, service management, and traditional message brokering across heterogeneous IT environments.

 This service-infrastructure software adheres to the SOA principles of building coarse-grained, loosely coupled, and standards-based services.
 Additionally, OSB acts as a message brokering, service monitoring, administration, dynamic routing, and message transformation layer to infrastructure.

 OSB relies on Oracle WebLogic Server run-time facilities.
 OSB supports various service types and transports.

-From agent release 4.5.8, Appdynamics supports Business Transaction entries and exits for the HTTP and JMS transports and correlates activity through the broker to give end to end transaction visibility.
+From agent release 4.5.8, Appdynamics supports Business Transaction entries and exits for the HTTP and JMS transports and correlates activity through the broker to give end-to-end transaction visibility.
 Outbound flows using other transports will be shown as uncorrelated custom backends on the flowmap.
-This behaviour can be controlled using the osb-ignore-exit-types agent property.
+This behavior can be controlled using the osb-ignore-exit-types agent property.

 For Business Transactions originating in OSB itself, the transaction naming scheme that will be used is dependent on the OSB Proxy Service Type.